Justice00000/Clima-Track/README.md

 ClimaTrack is a prototype web application that predicts and visualizes the relationship between climate conditions and potential health risks.
 The system combines climate and environmental data with a machine-learning model trained in Python to generate intelligent insights for users and communities.

-This submission represents the **initial MVP** — including the prototype interface, backend logic, ML notebook, and a short demo video showing functionality and user flow.
+This submission represents the **initial MVP** — including the prototype interface screenshots, ML notebook, and a short demo video showing functionality and user flow.

 ## Code Files